kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/html-templates@Hk8AVonOd693_y1sykPqd.md

 # HTML Templates

-The `<template>` HTML element is a mechanism for holding HTML that is not to be rendered immediately when a page is loaded but may be instantiated subsequently during runtime using JavaScript.
-Think of a template as a content fragment that is being stored for subsequent use in the document.
+The `<template>` HTML tag holds HTML content that isn't shown right away when a page loads.
+Instead, JavaScript can use it later to create new elements on the page.
+It's like a blueprint for HTML parts you want to reuse.

 Visit the following resources to learn more: